asmcodersource/ASMRaycast/README.md

-# Raycasting Game Engine in Assembly
+# Raycasting render in Assembly

 This repository contains a simple raycasting game engine written in x86 assembly.
 The engine renders a 3D view from a 2D map using raycasting techniques, similar to early first-person shooters like Wolfenstein 3D.
 The game runs in real mode and uses BIOS interrupts for graphics and input handling.